AlexLiu2022/blog/content/en/about/_index.md

 **This website is a personal blog.
 It's EATING's World & EATING's Work**

-Although "someone" is indeed a **literal big foodie**, it's still kind of funny that his Chinese name is the homophone of  "<u>Eating</u>" ---the continuous tense of "eat".   (｡ì _ í｡)
+Although "someone" is indeed a **literal big foodie**, it's still kind of funny that his Chinese name is the homophone of  "<u>Eating</u>" --- the continuous tense of "eat".  <span style="white-space: nowrap;">(｡ì _ í｡)</span>

 However, as a man who won the title of "**Eating Good Baby**" back in the kindergarten, he reluctantly accepted this setting ~

 ##### Sections
 - Self : All kinds of fragments / serious || pretentious articles
 	- please read [About Readers](https://www.eating.work/en/eating/about-readers/)
-- Public : workflows, notes, tech blogs
+- Public : workflows, notes, tech blogs, investment related

 <br>